 Welcome!
-I am a critical geographer, focused on homelessness, social and environmental justice movements, climate change and environmental politics, gentrification and displacement, and popular education.
+I am a critical geographer, focused on homelessness, social and environmental justice movements, climate and environmental politics, gentrification and displacement, and popular education.
 I use traditional social science and participatory action research approaches to investigate historical and present day processes of violence, oppression, and resistance.
-I also work with grassroots groups to intervene in urban socio-environmental change and fight for a more just green cities.
+I also work with grassroots groups to intervene in urban socio-environmental change, as part of efforts to fight for more just green cities.
 Teaching is an integral part of all of my work, whether I am working with undergraduate students to design and conduct research or facilitating applied research with front-line communities.

 I am currently a National Science Foundation-Postdoctoral Researcher, affiliated with the Department of Geography at the University of Oregon where I am working with Dr. Laura Pulido in the Critical Race Lab.
-My main project right now, RESTING SAFE, is in collaboration with Right 2 Survive, a Portland-based grassroots group led be houseless and formerly houseless people.
+My postdoctoral project, RESTING SAFE, is in collaboration with Right 2 Survive, a Portland-based grassroots group led by houseless and formerly houseless people.
 RESTING SAFE focuses on the environmental justice experiences of houseless people and the role of houseless-run communities in movements for more just cities.

 I have a PhD in Urban Studies from the Toulan School of Urban Studies & Planning at Portland State University, where I was a National Science Foundation-IGERT Fellow and Fellow-Mentor.
 I also have a Master of Arts in Teaching from Lewis & Clark College, and a BA in Spanish from the University of Portland.
 For the past fifteen years, I have taught in university classrooms, public middle and high schools, social service agencies catering to homeless youth, and a wide variety of community-based settings.

 Please don't hesitate to be in touch! email@example.com